 The boy’s predicted height would be 68.5 inches, or 5 feet 8.5 inches tall.

 This isn’t exact, however.
 Children may end up taller or shorter than the height predicted by this method.

 Boys and girls grow differently.
 Boys tend to grow at a faster rate during childhood.
 On average, boys also tend to be taller than girls.
 That’s why doctors use separate growth charts for boys and girls to measure growth over time.

-Many average heights used for growth charts are based on studies conducted on Caucasians, and don’t take into account all ethnicities.
 The percentile your child falls into isn’t as important as consistency.
-If your child drops from the 40th percentile to the 20th, your doctor may recommend tests to determine an underlying cause.
+If your child drops from the 40th percentile to the 20th, for instance, their doctor may recommend tests to determine an underlying cause.

 - medical conditions that affect the thyroid